benjilegnard/engin/README.md

 engin
 =====

-This is a responsive html/css3 site generator, based on Less, Slim, Twig, Assetic and AlohaEditor.
+Engin is anode based CMS/Site generator, it is based on node.js, aloha editor and codemirror